danielcbit/apcctrl/doc/manual/manual.rst

 apccontrol Command Line Options
 -------------------------------

-When apcupsd detects an event, it calls the apccontrol script with four arguments as:
+When apcctrl detects an event, it calls the apccontrol script with four arguments as:

 ``apccontrol`` *event* *ups-name* *connected* *powered*